man-schu/dacapoeditor/README.md

-# musedit
+# DaCapo Editor
-MusEdit is a music sheet editor based on the ABC syntax.
+DaCapo Editor is a music sheet editor based on the ABC syntax.

 See here how it works: https://man-schu.github.io/musedit/